 7. Street Meat

-NYC background: In recent years, "street meat" has made inroads against hot dogs and a slice of pizza as NYC's favorite on-the-go lunchtime meal.
+NYC background: In the past couple of decades, “street meat” has made inroads against hot dogs and a slice of pizza as NYC’s favorite on-the-go lunchtime meal.
 Its rise is largely attributed to the Halal Guys—originally at 53rd and 6th—who first set up shop back in the early 1990s and became instantly recognizable thanks to their trademark yellow shirts, quickly assembled platters and simple motto (“We are different”).
-The Egyptian immigrant who founded the cart claims he was the first in the City to sell mobile Halal food, and his company has managed to turn the humble meat-on-rice business into a burgeoning nationwide brick-and-mortar chain.
+The Egyptian immigrant who founded the cart claims he was the first in the City to sell mobile halal food, and his company has managed to turn the humble meat-on-rice business into a burgeoning nationwide brick-and-mortar chain.

 Signature properties: Besides a choice of well-spiced chicken, chopped lamb or beef gyro or—at Greek carts—pork souvlaki, key components include rice (basmati, yellow, perhaps Technicolor orange) and the real draw: white and hot sauces.
 The first of those condiments, typically mayonnaise based—though occasionally made with yogurt—in particular is said to have mystical qualities; the piquant hot sauce tends to be a harissa-like red or a jalapeño-and-cilantro-spiked green.

 8. Chopped Cheese (or Chop Cheese)

 NYC Background: This humble bodega sandwich was first popular in parts of Harlem, the Bronx and Queens before it found itself trending online, and soon, as a menu item in restaurants.
 The sandwich’s sharp rise in popularity launched a thousand think pieces about class, gentrification and culture, with locals criticizing blogs that presented the chopped cheese as a new trend and taking aim at restaurants selling the sandwich, once known for its affordability, for over $10.